 To be completed by the camper.

 Dear Leader,

 My name is My friends call me

 In my spare time, I like to

 When I am not in school, the things I like to do least are

+I am good at

-l am good at
+I am good at

 I am coming to camp because

+Taill coming to camp because

 I hope to be able to do the following things at camp

 When I'm at camp I don't want to

 I get along with friends who

 Last summer, I

+Next summer I will be in grade in school

 Next summer I will be in grade in school.

-grade in school.

 Camper's signature